-The area of influence is a 5 km buffer surrounding all nine DHQs Rescue Stations.
-The AoI in an environmental and social assessment informs a first step early in the process to screen sensitive receptors.
+The Area of Influence (AoI) in an environmental and social assessment informs a first step early in the process to screen sensitive receptors.
 These receptors are systematically screened to confirm if they are possible environmental or social triggers and are likely to regularly occur near the sub-project area.

 Social Sensitive Receptors like religious structures (mosques, shrines and graveyards), basic/rural health units (BHU/RHU), hospitals, schools, cultural and archeological etc. were observed during the survey and consultation in the sub-project areas.
-The indirect impacts on the receptors have been evaluated at 200 meters buffer zone of the proposed sub-project sites.
-Most of the social receptors are located in urban settlement and far away from proposed sub-project sites.
-A detailed inventory of the sites showing the approximate location of the social receptors has been provided in Table 4.
+The indirect impacts on the receptors have been evaluated at 200 meters' buffer zone of the proposed sub-project sites.
+Most of the social receptors are located in an urban settlement and far away from proposed sub-project sites except a few.
+A detailed inventory of the sites showing the approximate location of the social receptors have been provided in Table 4.

 Whereas, environmental receptors were analyzed in a broad spectrum of 5km radius buffer including protected areas like forests, national parks, wildlife sanctuaries and game reserves.
-Environmental sensitive receptors were observed individually for all nine DHQ rescue station sites and none of the protected area falls within 5km buffer from sub-project sites.
+Environmental sensitive receptors were observed individually for all four DHQ rescue station sites and none of the protected area falls within 5km buffer from sub-project sites.
 By applying a careful design strategy all potential impacts were avoided.
 However, care will need to be taken during construction activity.

-Table 4: Social Sensitive Receptors around DHQ Rescue Stations
+Table 4: Social Sensitive Receptors around District Level Emergency Rescue 1122 Stations